 Yes.
 Email email@example.com to request the form.

 Full payment must be made before we grant admittance to NCORE.
-You may provide payment by one of the methods listed above or we can take payment onsite by credit card, check, or cash.
+We STRONGLY recommend paying in full before you arrive onsite as this will make your check-in experience faster.
+If this is not possible, you may provide payment onsite by credit card, check, or cash.

 Every situation is different, but common payment situations occur onsite.
 Since NCORE begins around a holiday and many campus offices are closed, should you need to connect with someone on your campus to process payment, we advise you to take appropriate steps in advance, such as: